Baptisia australis

 - Leaf Description:

-- The Wild Blue Indigo features a mound of clover-like, trifoliate, bluish-green leaves (leaflets to 2" long).
+- Trifoliate leaves look similar to clovers but are blue/green: these leaflets can be as long as 2 inches and have smooth edges.
 The alternate leaves have a smooth margin (entire).
 This perennial herb has 3-parted leaves, turning black upon drying.

 -